 Some Thoughts On The Point Of Small Talk

-When people use the term small talk, they can mean a few things.
+When people use the term "small talk" they can mean a few things by it.
 The most neutral definition is that small talk is light, casual conversation.
-Often though the phrase is used to refer more to things like:
+Often though the phrase is used to refer to:

 Routine questions are a standard way to get a conversation going

-So you're talking to someone at a party, or you've bumped into your coworker in the staff kitchen.
-You know you want to talk to each other, but something to talk about isn't jumping immediately to mind.
+You've just started speaking to someone at a party, or you've bumped into your co-worker in the staff kitchen.
+You know you want to talk to each other, but a good topic isn't jumping immediately to mind.
 Asking some standard questions gets the ball rolling.
-It's a flexible, easy-to-use conversational template.
+It's a flexible, easy to use conversation template.
+When you're applying a broader conversational approach, asking small talk-type questions may be required to get it off the ground.

-There's a set of 'getting to know you' questions and a set of "How are you?
+There's a set of "getting to know you" questions and a set of "How are you?
 What have you been up to?" ones.
 They're just a way to hopefully springboard into more interesting territory.
-In an ideal world we'd always have fascinating things to discuss with each other right off the bat, but we sometimes don't, and we often still want to speak people, so we have to fall back on uninspired questions to get things going.
+In an ideal world we'd always have fascinating things to discuss with each other right off the bat, but we sometimes don't, so we have to fall back on uninspired questions to get things going.

 Standard chit chat can ease your nerves

-When you first start talking to someone you can feel a little flustered, on the spot or anxious.
-Usually this is when you're meeting new people, but it may even happen if someone you know catches you by surprise and you're mind isn't in 'conversation mode'.
-Asking questions and making statements you've said a thousand times before puts your brain on autopilot so you don't have to grasp for things to say.
-I find that when I've been mildly anxious like this, it only takes me thirty seconds or so to collect myself and calm down.
-Routine conversation buys me that time.
+When you first start speaking with someone you can feel a little flustered, on the spot, or anxious.
+Usually this is when you meet new people, but it may even happen if someone you know catches you by surprise and your mind isn't in conversation mode.
+Asking questions and making statements you've said a hundred times before puts your brain on autopilot so you don't have to grasp for things to say.
+I find that when people are mildly anxious like this it only takes a minute or so for them to collect themselves, calm down, and become comfortable in the interaction.
+Routine conversation buys them that time.

 Sometimes people just want to talk about light topics

-If your complaint about small talk is that the topics are shallow, just realize that not every conversation is going to be really deep or fulfilling.
-There are times when people just want to talk about something mindless, or discuss some topic that seems fluffy because you personally don't really care about it.
-Sometimes we're in the mood to idly chat to someone about the news for a couple of minutes.
+If your complaint about small talk is that the topics are shallow, realize that not every conversation is going to be really weighty or fulfilling.
+Sometimes people are in the mood to just idly chat about something trivial for a couple of minutes.
+Also, some topics have hidden depth, but appear light and fluffy to anyone who isn't interested in them.

 People aren't trying to bug you on purpose if their small talk annoys you

-Making small talk can be painful.
+Making small talk can be dreary.
 It can get old when you've explained what you did on the weekend to the fifth straight classmate.
-Sometimes you can get irritated and feel like they're purposefully trying to bug you.
-I have to remind myself that the people talking to me have good intentions.
-They're not out to get me.
-There's not a conspiracy between everyone to ask me the same questions over and over again.
-They're just being friendly and probably actually want to know how my holidays were or where I work.
+Sometimes you can get irritated and feel like they're purposely trying to bother you.
+Of course, people usually have good intentions.
+There's not a conspiracy between everyone to ask you the same tiresome questions over and over again.
+They're just being friendly and probably actually do want to know how your holidays went or whatnot.

 If you don't feel like making small talk, do your part to move past it

-If you find yourself making tedious small talk with someone, make sure you aren't keeping it going by giving one word answers or returning the same question you didn't like answering yourself a second ago.
-One thing to so is give detailed responses to any questions you're asked, to provide the other person with more 'hooks' they can potentially take to move onto more interesting subjects.
-Pay attention to what the other person says, so you can pick up on a tangent to take the discussion down yourself.
+If you find yourself making tedious small talk with someone, make sure you aren't keeping it going by giving one-word answers or returning the same question you didn't like answering yourself a second ago.
+One thing to do is give detailed responses to any questions you're asked, to provide the other person with more "hooks" they can potentially take to move onto more interesting subjects.
+Pay attention to what they say too, so you can hopefully pick up on a tangent to take the discussion down yourself.

 Often we're not so much opposed to small talk as the circumstances we're doing it under

-If you're talking to someone you like, you're often more than happy to talk about how your day was or any other trivial topics.
-If you've met someone new who you're interested in, you really do want to know where they went to school, and you'll happily answer the same question about yourself.
-But if you're conversing with someone you don't want to talk to, and who you don't click with that well, then the same exchange feels irritating and forced.
+If you're talking to someone you like you'll usually be happy to tell them how your day was or what you got up to on Friday night.
+If you've met someone new who you're interested in, you really do want to know where they went to school, and you'll cheerfully answer the same question yourself.
+But if you're conversing with someone you don't want to talk to, and who you don't click with that well, then the same exchange feels irritating and perfunctory.
 Even if you do hit on a commonality, you may not really care.
+Similarly, if someone's in a social, outgoing mood they may want nothing more than to make small talk with a bunch of strangers.
+Take that same person, and put them at work at 9:30am on a Tuesday, and they may not be in the frame of mind where they want to speak to anyone at all.
 It's all about the context.